SciML/NeuralPDE.jl/docs/src/examples/blackscholes.md

 pdealg = NNPDENS(u0, σᵀ∇u, opt=opt)
 ```

 And now we solve the PDE.
-Here we say we want to solve the underlying neural
+Here, we say we want to solve the underlying neural
 SDE using the Euler-Maruyama SDE solver with our chosen `dt=0.2`, do at most
 150 iterations of the optimizer, 100 SDE solves per loss evaluation (for averaging),
 and stop if the loss ever goes below `1f-6`.